mozilla/grcov/README.md

   script:
     # Run all your Rust-based tests
     - cargo test --workspace
-    # Optionally, run some other command that exercises your code:
+    # Optionally, run some other command that exercises your code to get more coverage:
     - ./bin/integration-tests --foo bar
     # Once a release with https://github.com/mozilla/grcov/pull/893 is available, modify this to use the multiple-outputs mechanism :)
     - grcov target/coverage --binary-path target/debug -s . -o target/coverage.xml -t cobertura --keep-only 'src/*'